AssemblyScript/assemblyscript/std/assembly/rt/README.md

 ### Internals

 * **__retainRelease**(newRef: `usize`, oldRef: `usize`): `usize`<br />
-  Retains a reference to an instance of a reference type while releasing the reference it replaces.
+  Retains a reference to an object type while releasing the reference it replaces.
 Returns the retained reference.

 * **__visit**(ref: `usize`, cookie: `u32`): `void`<br />
   Concrete visitor implementation called during traversal.
 Cookie can be used to indicate one of multiple operations.